 For more information about editing the ribbon by editing the customization.xml manually, see Customize the Ribbon for Microsoft Dynamics 365 for Customer Engagement.

 The SDK describes the process of editing the SiteMap by editing the customization.xml file directly.
 However, its recommended that you use the site map designer in Customer Engagement to create or update site maps.
 More information: Create a site map for an app using the site map designer

 You can also use one of the community-developed site map editors, such as the XrmToolBox Site Map Editor.

 For more information, see Change Application Navigation using the SiteMap

 FormXml is used to define entity forms and dashboards.
 The form editor and dashboard designer in the application are the most commonly used tools for this purpose.
 Editing the customizations.xml file is an alternative method.
-For more information, see Customize Entity Forms in Microsoft Dynamics 365 and Create a Dashboard.
+For more information, see Customize Entity Forms in Microsoft Dynamics 365 for Customer Engagement and Create a Dashboard.

 Editing saved queries

 Definitions of views for entities are included in the customizations.xml file and may be manually edited.
 The view editor in the application is the most commonly used tool for this purpose.
 Editing customizations.xml is an alternative method.
 For more information, see Customize Entity Views in Microsoft Dynamics 365 for Customer Engagement.

 Editing the ISV.config

 In earlier versions of Dynamics 365 for Customer Engagement Customer Engagement, ISV.Config was the way to add client application extensions as well as some other configuration options.
 For Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online, the Ribbon provides the way to extend the application.
 The only remaining capability left in ISV.Config is to customize the appearance of the Service Calendar.
 For more information, see Service Calendar Appearance Configuration.